Dungeons & Dragons & Lego - Part I

 It became apparent fairly quickly that my daughter is very much drawn to the roleplaying aspect of the game, while my son just loves rolling dice and taking action.
 They both easily understood the concept of speaking “in character” and found themselves immersed in this new world very quickly.
 Just over two hours was a good length for an introductory session and we played again the next day.
 The action was intense and the pace was brisk.
 Everything took place in a theatre of the mind type play which they had no problem with whatsoever.
 This was mostly, in my opinion, because of their expertise in make believe.
 When words were not enough, they were keen on physically illustrating how they went about certain actions.
 As soon as they met new NPC’s they were quick to adopt their character’s persona.
 Good stuff and a lot of fun for me and them.

-At times I struggled a bit with finding the right rule for a specific situation but reminded myself that rules are there to serve the game, not dictate it.
-I improvised as much as I could and focused on making the fun factor was predominant.
+At times, I struggled a bit with finding the right rule for a specific situation but reminded myself that rules are there to serve the game, not dictate it.
+I improvised as much as I could and focused on making sure the fun factor was predominant.
 We all understood that this was about shared storytelling, not following a rulebook.

 The following week, the story required the players to interact with a vast number of characters.
 There was a lot of investigating and talking that proved not suited for this young gaming group.
 It was obvious that I was losing their attention as they started petting the cats, walking around the table and not entirely focusing on the matter at hand.
-I threw in a fight - in the game, not literally with my kids - which kicked things in gear and set us up for the next session.
+I threw in a fight - in the game, not literally with my kids - which kicked things into gear and set us up for the next session.
 We ended it there, to their disappointment.
 It was clear that the intrigue of the story was not as compelling to them as the pure adventuring parts.
 Although I felt like I let them down and failed to make it interesting enough, it ultimately helped me understand what aspects of the game appealed to them and which ones just ruined the experience.

 The next day, we played our fourth session and since they were going to explore their first proper dungeon, it was the perfect opportunity to introduce something we all had been very excited about: using Lego for miniatures and terrain.
 Here’s how I went about it.